Tai O Fishing Village: Our Favorite Things to See & Do

 If you want to do the Ngong Ping 360 Cable Car experience, you could take the MTR to Tung Chun, then hop on the Ngong Ping Cable Car, which gets you within 1km of the Tian Tan Buddha.
 After your visit, you can catch a bus outside the complex for Tai O.

-Lines for the cable car can be horrendously long, so it’s best to get your cable car tickets in advance, which can be done online or at many large international hotels in the area.
+Lines for the cable car can be horrendously long, so it’s best to get your cable car tickets in advance, which can be purchased online or at many large international hotels in the area.

 Visiting Tai O on a Package Tour

-FULL DAY LANTAU ISLAND WALKING TOUR Skip the lines, headaches, and hassles, and leave it all up to a knowledgeable and experienced local guide on this top-rated 7-hour private walking tour.
+Lantau Private Walking Tour Skip the lines, headaches, and hassles, and leave it all up to a knowledgeable and experienced local guide on this top-rated 7-hour private walking tour.

-PRIVATE LANTAU ISLAND DRIVING TOUR If you are not up to pounding the pavement so hard, have limited mobility, or just want to take it easy, this top-rated private driving tour is the way to go.
+Lantau Private Driving Tour If you are not up to pounding the pavement so hard, have limited mobility, or just want to take it easy, this top-rated private driving tour is the way to go.
 With pickups from many major central hotels.

 welcome to tai o fishing village